NMC Rules and Regulations for Foreign Medical Graduates

 Foreign Medical Graduate Licentiate Regulations 2023

 The Foreign Medical Graduate Licentiate (FMGL) Regulations, issued by the National Medical Commission (NMC) on November 18th, 2021, outline the eligibility criteria for foreign medical graduates (FMGs) to practice in India.
-These regulations were introduced in response to the concerns raised by various stakeholders after the release of a draft notification proposing significant changes for FMGs in April 2021.

 Duration of MBBS Course: The total duration of the MBBS course in the chosen foreign university must be at least 54 months, Including a minimum of 12 months of internship in the same medical institution.